p-dahlback/roll20-ffxiv-ttrpg/README.md

 ##### Options

 * `--help` - displays this breakdown in chat.
+* `--clean` - cleans out the FFXIVCache data, used mostly to store effects applied to tokens for generic characters.
 * `--block {X}` - block any turn management until X turns have passed in the turn order.
 Example: `!fft --block 5`
 * `--config` - output the current configuration of FFXIVTurnOrder to chat.
 * `--end` - blocks any turn management until the Turn Order has been rendered empty.